dtcooper/crazyarms/README.md

     ```

 3. Run the thing docker-compose wrapper script `./compose.sh` to configure and
-    build Crazy Arms.
-This may take a while.
+    pull Crazy Arms.

     ```
     cd crazyarms

     # This will ask you some basic questions.
 For local development domain
     # name should be the default of "localhost"
-    ./compose.sh build
+    ./compose.sh pull
     ```

     If you want to change any of these settings, edit the `.env` file in the
     project directory.
 (NOTE: A later release will have these containers built
     and downloadable from [Docker Hub](https://hub.docker.com/).)

+    (For development only, to build containers from source, run `./compose.sh build`
+    instead of `pull` above.
+This may take a while.)

 4. Start Crazy Arms